hilaldfzn/os232/links.md

 * [How to Set up Shared Memory in Your Linux and MacOS Programs. (shmget, shmat, shmdt, shmctl, ftok)](https://youtu.be/WgVSq-sgHOc?si=uRAhIoWxZCsLwbKz) --- A video containing material on how to implement Shared Memory in Linux.

+* [Deadlock in Operating System | GeeksforGeeks](https://youtu.be/onkWXaXAgbY?si=Rws2ShTDZXGH1ZsQ) --- This video provides an explanation of what a deadlock is and the conditions required for it to occur.
+It includes a practical, real-world example of a deadlock situation.
+The necessary conditions for a deadlock discussed in the video are Mutual Exclusion, Hold and Wait, No Preemption, and Circular Wait.

+* [Introduction - Synchronization - GitBook](https://eric-lo.gitbook.io/synchronization/) --- Contains material such as synchronization, semaphore, and others.

 <br>
 <hr>